teslo777/vscode-docs/blogs-external/2017/Eclipse-Newsletter/blog.md

 ## How the LSP Works

 A language server runs in its own process and tools like VS Code communicate with the server using the language protocol over JSON-RPC.
+One of the really nice side effects of Language Servers operating in a dedicated process is that many of the normal performance related issues that come into play in a single process model are avoided.
 The actual transport channel can either be `stdio`, `sockets`, `named pipes`, or `node ipc` if both the client and server is written in Node.js.

 Below is an example for how a tool and a language server communicate during a routine editing session: